EnigmaCurry/cf-functions-demo/README.md

 just dev
 ```

-The dev loop uses
+The `just dev` target uses
 [cargo-watch](https://github.com/watchexec/cargo-watch) to
-automatically re-run `npx wrangler dev` on any source file changes.
+automatically re-run `wrangler dev` on any source file changes.
+This
-This is in fact what `npx wrangler dev` is supposed to do on its own,
+is in fact what `wrangler dev` is supposed to do on its own, but in my
-but in my experience it did not work, but restarting the process via
+experience it did not work.
+Restarting the process via cargo-watch
-cargo-watch does.
+fixes the live reload feature.

 ## Add a domain to your account